The Sea Pen – A Unique & Colorful Marine Coral

 The polyps filter small planktonic organisms from the water, which they capture with their tentacles.
 Sea pen colonies are usually anchored to the substrate by a root-like structure called a holdfast, which helps to keep the colony in place.

 Rarely found above 10m (33ft) in depths, sea pens prefer deeper waters where turbulence will not uproot them.
 Some species can be found at depths up to 2,000m (6,600 feet) for some species.

-Some sea pens exhibit glide reflection symmetry, unique among non-extinct animals.
+Some sea pens exhibit glide reflection symmetry.

 Is the sea pen edible?

 Humans do not commonly consume sea pens and are not typically considered a significant food source.
 Sea pens are colonial cnidarians that are found in marine environments around the world.

 They are known for their distinctive, feathery appearance, resulting from their unique body structure.
 Sea pens filter small planktonic organisms from the water using their tentacles, and they reproduce both sexually and asexually.

 There is no information readily available about the nutritional value or taste of sea pens, and it is not clear if they are safe for human consumption.
 It is generally not recommended to consume wild-caught marine animals without proper knowledge of their safety and potential health risks.

 It is always best to seek the advice of a qualified healthcare professional or a local expert before consuming any wild-caught marine species.

 No, sea pens are not dangerous.
 They are a type of soft coral that lives in deep water and filter-feeds on plankton.